 Jim begins his quest to rescue Princess What's-Her-Name in the game's first level, "New Junk City".
 There, Jim is introduced to concepts that will be seen throughout most of the course of the game.
 This includes the use of chains, rope, moss, etc. to climb horizontally, attempting to avoid the peril of landing on spikes, and swinging from hook to hook via Jim's head (using his worminess as a whip).
 Each level has its own unique gameplay elements to cope with as well.
 This level in particular includes obstacles such as bouncy piles of tires and zip-lines the player has to use to get Jim to his destination.

 Jim will almost immediately encounter baddies at the start of the game.
 His weapons include a little red blaster and his own earthworm body.
 Either weapon can be used almost at any time, though on occasion one can be more effective than the other (the gun can stun a crow, but it takes a little longer to kill than by just using the whip, which only takes a single lash.
 However, the crow must be at the right distance or it's ineffective).
-The blaster has limited ammo which can be picked up throughout the level (the little blaster symbols floating around), and he can hold as many as 5000 shots.
-It's got an automatic fire rate, so just pull the trigger and point where you want something to die.
+Jim's blaster has a full automatic fire rate although it's ammo is capped at 5000.
+Additional ammo can be picked up throughout the level (the little blaster symbols floating around).
 Should Jim run out of ammo, the blaster will recharge up to one hundred bullets by itself.
 There are also Mega Blaster bullets that can be found in a few places in every level.
 Each Mega Blaster upgrade is good for one shot, delivering a large, devastating beam that destroys any lower enemy with one touch.

 Though a platforming game at heart, each level has its own special twists to the formula, breaking up the run-and-gun-and-jump model to deliver on such things as riding hamsters or bungee jumping.